Course Descriptions G-I

 HSS354 Health Science Biology ADV

-Grade 9 – Year – 1 Weighted Credit
+Grade 9 – Year – 1 Weighted Credit (weighted out of 4.5)

 Health Science Biology ADV explores in depth, biological concepts and the scientific process focus on health science and human health care.
 Areas of study include the cell theory, genetics, metabolic processes, environmental adaptations, homeostatic mechanism, classification, evolution, introductory ecology, and biochemistry.
 The major investigative skills used by practicing biologists are stressed.
 Students are expected to be independent learners with good communication skills.
 Students are required to complete extensive laboratory work including an independent research project.
 Further, students are expected to use the scientific method to discover scientific principles.